-- 1 small sweet onion, peeled and quartered
+- 1 small sweet onion peeled and quartered

-- 1 clove garlic, peeled and halved
+- 1 clove garlic peeled and halved

-- 1 to 2 jalapeno peppers, halved lengthwise and seeds removed (use about ½ jalapeno for “mild” heat level)
+- 1 to 2 jalapeno peppers halved lengthwise and seeds removed (use about 1/2 jalapeno for “mild” heat level)

-- 1 (14.5 oz/411 g) can fire-roasted tomatoes
+- 14.5 ounce can fire-roasted tomatoes with juices

 - 1 tablespoon fresh lime juice

-- ¼ teaspoon ground cumin
+- 1/4 teaspoon ground cumin

-- ⅛ teaspoon each salt and black pepper
+- 1/8 teaspoon black pepper

 - A handful of fresh cilantro

 - Add the tomatoes, lime juice, cumin, salt, and black pepper and pulse a few times until it looks like salsa.